hyprwm/hyprland-wiki/content/Getting Started/Installation.md

 {{% /details %}}
 {{% details title="Debian*" closed="true" %}}

-> [!WARNING]
-> Debian's Hyprland is **extremely** outdated.
-I do not recommend using the packaged versions at all.
-Build the entire stack manually instead.

 Hyprland recently made it into the SID repository and can be installed with

 ```sh